Azure-Samples/load-testing-restricted-public-access/projects/web-app-auth/README.md

 *Download a [SVG file](./docs/img/load-testing-web-app-auth/architecture-scenario.svg) of this diagram.*

 This repository contains the code associated with:

 - the frontend: a basic HTML/Javascript application calling the backend REST API once the user is authentified,
 - the backend: a REST API which record the visit in an Azure Storage table.
-Each record inn the table contains the user's Tenant Id and the user's mail address.
+Each record in the table contains the user's Tenant Id and the user's mail address.

 Moreover, it contains the code to run Azure Load Testing against the REST API which required a user authentication.
 The Azure Load Testing infrastructure is extended with an Azure Key Vault which is used to store the user's Microsoft Entra Id tokens.